georgegut/aws-deploy01-windows/README.md

-# aws-codedeploy-linux
+# aws-deploy01-windows
-This is a simple website that can be deployed using AWS Code Services
+This is a simple website that can be deployed using AWS Code Services on Windows instances